ppy/osu-wiki/wiki/osu-wiki_contribution_guide/en.md

 - Unlike the old osu!wiki, changes has to be made via pull requests which are then reviewed by staff or someone with write permissions.
 This adds a layer of security against spammers and vandals.
 - Linking is done manually, and must be done using static linking.
 - **No Templates**.
 You must duplicate the template and paste it accordingly to the article you are editing.
-- Deletion of media is easier and requires no special wiki function.
-However, this has to go under go the pull request protocol.
+- Addition, deletion, and renaming of media is easier and requires no special wiki function.
+However, this has to undergo the pull request protocol.
 - Tables are supported by a bare-minimum with GFM (without extensions), unlike MediaWiki.
 However, this does mean we will need to code some tables with HTML for extreme cases.
 - Markdown is sensitive.
 Using the wrong capitalization in links can break them (i.e. links and images).